 Cooke Aquaculture dealing with local outrage after farmed salmon escape in Washington

-Cooke Aquaculture has come under fire by critics of its handling of an escapement of thousands of Atlantic salmon from its farm off the coast of Washington State last week.
+Cooke Aquaculture has come under fire by critics of its handling of the escape of thousands of Atlantic salmon from its farm off the coast of Washington State last week.

 Originally, Cooke said that high tides leading up to the eclipse caused the collapse of a pen holding as many as 305,000 farmed Atlantic salmon, but scientists have said they don’t believe high tides were the cause of the pen’s failure.